 Indigenous law and the exercise of inherent rights by Indigenous governments is a dynamic and ever-evolving legal area.
 It is crucial to have trusted legal advisors who are respectful of and thoroughly versed in issues relating to First Nation, Inuit and Métis governments, nations and organizations in Canada.

-We have one of Canada’s largest and most experienced Indigenous law practices, which includes partners of Indigenous descent in each of our Québec, Toronto and Ottawa offices.
+As Canada’s largest full-service law firm, we have a dedicated national indigenous group with lawyers across the country, which includes partners of Indigenous descent in each of our Québec, Toronto and Ottawa offices.